snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Updating a Data Product

 Use this request to update a data product.
 The `dataProductId` is required, along with a valid request body.

+The minimum payload on update would be the same as on creation but with the addition of the required `status` field.
+On creation, by default, it will set the `status` to `draft`.

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}`